hallerite/ludic/README.md

 - Add a classic Gym-style registry for agent harnesses, environments, and interaction protocols (so they don’t have to be built on the fly).
    - this will also allow us to create general eval and training scripts instead of hand-crafted ones
 - Use proper FSDP2 wrapping in the training scripts
-- Move to Token-In/Token-Out API
-	- we currently have a Token-Out API already

 ### Medium Priority